SENIOR SECURITIES & CORPORATE BONDS. PART II.

 While at the first glance this bond is quite secure, it still provides a lower level of security that is based only on the credit rating from the credit agency as well as a third-party’s own credit rating.
 Perhaps, they are still “secured” and are much less risky than non-insured bonds.
 As I found, insured bonds will always have a higher credit rating because there are two companies guaranteeing the bond, but this security comes with a lower yield.

 - Convertible Bonds

-Convertible bonds are issued in attempt to attract more investors because they offer the option to convert the bond into a common stock shares under favorable conditions.
-No doubts, any advantage will be hit with lower yield comparing to standard bonds, as always, not to mention that in the event of a company’s default, it isn't a useful feature because the market price on the common stock is usually falls down and the bonds will be paid out only after all the more senior securities have been paid first.
+Convertible bonds are issued in an attempt to attract more investors because they offer the option to convert the bond into common stock shares under favorable conditions.
+No doubt, any advantage will be hit with a lower yield compared to standard bonds, as always, not to mention that in the event of a company’s default, it isn't a useful feature because the market price on the common stock is usually falling down and the bonds will be paid out only after all the more senior securities have been paid first.

 What is a Recovery Rate?

 Reading through my notes, you may ask “why should I buy the bonds?
 They are so complicated with all those varieties…"

 Don’t be discouraged.
 If you want to be a successful trader, non-stop education is a must.
 Get used to it.
 I guarantee that your trades will be more profitable if every day you’ve learned something new.
 Here is a small tip regarding bond’s terms and definitions:

 Now, let’s see how the companies that issue bonds are rated by the “recovery rate” in a case of bankruptcy.

 The recovery rate for a bond refers to the amount of the bond’s total value.
 This includes both interest payments and the principal that are likely to be recovered in the event the issuer defaults.

 This recovery rate is the corporate bond’s payout value in the event of a default.
 You will find the examples below.